paulosabayomi/custup-doc/docs/methods.md

 | ---- | ---- | ---- |
-`file` | `File \| Blob \| Array<File \| Blob>` | This can be of type `Blob` or `File` or `array` of files `skip_file_check` | `boolean` | If this is `true` constraint checks will be skipped on the file or files
+`file` | `File \| Blob \| Array<File \| Blob>` | This can be of type `Blob` or `File` or `array` of files `skip_file_check` | `boolean` | If this is `true` constraint checks will be skipped on the file or files `index` | `number` | Specify this if you want to add the new file to a particular position in the file list and on the UI, if the provided file is an array all the files in the array will be added from the specified position both in the file storage in the memory and on the UI.

+### clear_persisted_files

+- Params:
+    None
+- returns
+    `void`

+This method is for programatically clearing the persisted files from the browser storage.

+### select_file_from_device

+- Params:
+    None
+- returns
+    `void`

+This method is for programatically launching the user's device file picker to choose files.

+### is_file_previewable

+- Params:
+    `File`
+- returns
+    `boolean`

+This method is for checking if the provided file is among the CustUp supported file types for preview.

 ## File sources